On The Hidden Biases of Flow Matching Samplers: Proof of Theoretical Results

 \subsection{Proof of Proposition \ref{prop2}}

-\begin{proof}[Proof of Proposition \ref{prop2}] By Poincar\'e lemma \cite{charles2022iterated}, a continuously differentiable vector field $F: \R^d \to \R^d$ on a simply connected domain in $\R^d$ (e.g., the whole $\R^d$) is a gradient field if and only if its Jacobian matrix $J_F := (\frac{\partial F_j}{\partial z_k})_{j,k}$ is symmetric everywhere.
-Therefore, it suffices to identify the condition under which the Jacobian matrix of $\hat{v}^*(t,z)$ is symmetric on $\R^d$ for all $t \in [0,1]$.
+\begin{proof}[Proof of Proposition \ref{prop2}] Fix \(t\in[0,T]\), with \(T<1\) in the unregularized rectified-flow case.
+By the Poincar\'e lemma \cite{charles2022iterated}, a continuously differentiable vector field $F:\R^d\to\R^d$ on the simply connected domain $\R^d$ is a gradient field if and only if its Jacobian matrix $J_F$ is symmetric everywhere.
+Hence it suffices to characterize when the Jacobian of $\hat v^*(t,\cdot)$ is symmetric.